Guide

 • Disability benefit: 90% of wages if permanently or temporarily disabled due to a work injury

-• Dependants benefit: 90% of wages paid to family members if the employee dies due to a work injury
+• Dependants benefit: 90% of wages paid to family if the employee dies due to a work injury

 • Funeral expenses: Rs.
 15,000 lump sum